LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 ## Flipped Classroom Model

 Most of the traditional instruction will be done at home via online reading and exercises.
-In class time will be spent reviewing concepts, answering questions, walking through live-coding examples, and working on small programming tasks called studios.
+In class time will be spent reviewing concepts, answering questions, walking through live-coding examples, and working on small programming tasks called **studios**.

 ## Course Goals